xorvo/eredis_cluster/README.md

 For the full reference manual, see the generated documentation in [doc/eredis_cluster.md](doc/eredis_cluster.md).

+Published documentation can also be found on [hexdocs](https://hexdocs.pm/eredis_cluster/).

 ```erlang
 %% Start the application and, if init nodes are defined in the application